feshie/docs/README.md

 ## Miscellaneous
 The z1-nothing / remote-nothing projects can be used to just test networking or as a basis for running other tests/experiments that don't need our code. -nothing nodes can also be used as routing nodes with no sensors.
 These are built in the same way as z1-coap but with z1-nothing.upload or remote-nothing.upload instead of z1-coap.upload.

+## Border Router

+ipv6 prefix is set in the border-router script

+## Fetcher

+The Java CoAP data fetcher/configurer has the IPv6 prefix stored in common.conf and a list of node 4byte endings in nodes.conf

+checking config - make sure you use the correct prefix:

+java -jar fetcher.jar -p 2001:630:d0:f308: get-config 9e48

+--help lists everything including get-date and set-date